cobwebos/docs/articles/cognitive-services/LUIS/Create-new-app.md

 ms.topic: article
 ms.date: 03/01/2017
 ms.author: cahann
-translationtype: Human Translation
+ms.translationtype: Human Translation
-ms.sourcegitcommit: 785d3a8920d48e11e80048665e9866f16c514cf7
+ms.sourcegitcommit: 71fea4a41b2e3a60f2f610609a14372e678b7ec4
-ms.openlocfilehash: d45dbabd06d7bfc79163125e63f623c116761a01
+ms.openlocfilehash: abbf909455f0b6b74373ac7b4eb044d04397551e
+ms.contentlocale: zh-cn
-ms.lasthandoff: 04/12/2017
+ms.lasthandoff: 05/10/2017

 ---

 # <a name="create-a-new-app"></a>Create a New App
 You can create and manage your applications on **My Apps** page.
 You can always access this page by clicking **My Apps** on the top navigation bar of LUIS web page.
-We are going to create the TravelAgent app and use it as an example application to work on throughout LUIS help topics.
+This article shows you how to create a LUIS app and use it as an example application to work on throughout the LUIS help topics.

 **To create a new app:**